andrewstj/bikeshare/README.md

 ## Overview
 See [requirements](requirements.md).
 Also see [explanation](explanation.md) for more details on my approach to the problem.

 ## Get Started

 ### Pre-Requisite
 Go to the server/common/resources directory and unzip the Divvy_Trips_2019_Q2.zip file to the same directory (it was too big to commit directly to GitHub).

+Minimum required version of node is 11.4.0 to run this application (I tested mostly with 12.X and 14.12.0).

 ## Install Dependencies